JanBobolz/zk-wiki/Proof Systems/Groth16.md

 >   $$e(A,B) = e(C,[\delta]_2) \cdot e([\alpha]_1, [\beta]_2)$$

 # Groth16 with public inputs
-Analogously to [[Pinocchi#Pinocchio with public inputs]], we can adjust the above to full-fledged Groth16 for QAP relation.
+Analogously to [[Pinocchio#Pinocchio with public inputs]], we can adjust the above to full-fledged Groth16 for QAP relation.
 > [!protocol]
 > - **Setup** $G(u_i,v_i,w_i,t)$: Output a CRS $\sigma$ containing
 >   - $[x^i]_1$ for $i=1,\ldots,d-1$